-Drivers with Disabilities in MissouriCompare Car Insurance Rates in 3 Steps
+Drivers with Disabilities in MissouriCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:Page Overview

-To help residents with disabilities maintain their independence, the Missouri Department of Revenue's Driver Licensing Division issues removable placards that allow eligible drivers to legally park in areas reserved for handicapped individuals.
+To help residents with disabilities maintain their independence, the Missouri Department of Revenue's Motor Vehicle and Driver Licensing Division issues removable placards that allow eligible drivers to legally park in areas reserved for handicapped individuals.

 Your placard must be hung from the rearview mirror of a parked vehicle; it must be removed before the vehicle is driven.
 In addition, the validated pink application receipt must be kept in the vehicle at all times.